 The American Venous Forum (AVF) and the American Venous Forum Foundation (AVFF) seek to advance knowledge, excellence, and innovation in venous and lymphatic health through education, research, and public advocacy.
 In 1995, the AVF, in collaboration with JOBST, initiated the JOBST Research Grant in Venous and Lymphatic Diseases.
-For more than 20 years, the research developed by grant recipients has helped advance the understanding and treatment of venous and lymphatic diseases.
+For more than 26 years, the research developed by grant recipients has helped advance the understanding and treatment of venous and lymphatic diseases.

 AVF-JOBST Grant History:

 Mr. Conrad Jobst dedicated his life and expertise to the development of gradient compression garments to better relieve the symptoms of venous disease.
+Born in Germany, Conrad was both a mechanical engineer and inventor.
 Mr. Jobst suffered from venous insufficiency that prompted his development of an original line of elastic “stockings” that has now evolved into an extensive portfolio of advanced wound care and compression therapy products for the treatment of venous and lymphatic diseases.

-AVF-JOBST Research Grant Funding
+AVF-JOBST Clinical Research Grant Funding

-Eligibility for the AVF-JOBST Research Grant
+Eligibility for the AVF-JOBST Clinical Research Grant

 - All residents and fellows are required to include a letter from the Program Director confirming a two-year commitment to the project and enough time dedicated to research during this period.